Mediterranean Lentil Soup

 Jump to RecipeJump to Video

-When I previously showed you how to cook lentils (so they’re not mushy), I also highlighted why lentils are a powerhouse ingredient in vegan and vegetarian meals.
-They’re high in fiber, carbohydrates, and most importantly, protein.
-That means this lentil soup is not just an appetizer soup, but it’s a satiating full meal.
-And a budget-friendly one to boot!
+• Lentils are a powerhouse ingredient.
+I’ve talked about this before when I showed you how to cook lentils (that don’t end up mushy).
+Lentils are a staple in vegan and vegetarian meals because they’re high in fiber, carbohydrates, and most importantly, protein.
+That makes this soup not just an appetizer, but a hearty, satiating, complete meal.

 Lentil Soup Ingredients